peterpih/tidydata/CodeBook.md

 - "std" becomes "Std"  (maintaining camelling and readability)
 - "f" prefix becomes "Freq"  (maintaining camelling and readability)
 - "t" prefix becomes "Time"  (maintaining camlling and readability)
-- "BodyBody" becomes "Body"  (it was thought this was typed in error)
+- "BodyBody" becomes "Body"  (it was thought this was typing error)
-- Every variable name begins with "Mean", since the resulting data set are all averages of the original data set
+- Every variable name has been prepended with  "Mean", since the resulting data set are all averages of the original data set
 - Where appropriate, the axis of measurement (X,Y,Z) has been kept, preceeded by a "_" for easier reference

-The naming for the variables uses the following syntax in two parts:
+NOTE: in the original data set, axis of measurement were seperated with "-" which might cause computation errors

+Variable names use the following syntax.
+This reflects the naming covention from the original data set[1].
+This convention is kept for ease of comparison with the original data set.

 Part 1: ("Mean")("Time"|"Freq")("Body"|"Gravity")("Accelerometer"|"Gyroscope")